India: Types of Company

 Formation of a limited company in India can be a lengthy and bureaucratic procedure.
 The key steps are as follows:

-- Prospective directors should obtain DINs (Director's Identification Numbesr) from the Registrar of Companies;
+- Prospective directors should obtain DINs (Director's Identification Number) from the registrar of companies;

 Once incorporation has been completed, the company can then register with the tax and customs authorities, obtaining a PAN (permanent account number) and a TAN (tax collection number).
 Visas for foreign staff can now be issued and bank accounts opened.